fgamester/devtree-express-api/README.md

 Hello there👋🏼👋🏼👋🏼
 I was curious about learning Express, so i decided to develop this project that allow you to create an account on it and unify all your social media.

+Important: This is Only the Backend side.

+Used Technologies:
+-TypeScript
+-Express
+-Mongoose
+-MongoDB

 ## You want to try it?

 ### Try the deployed project on Vercel